telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/grid-prevent-navigation-when-in-editing-mode.md

 # Prevent Page Navigation in Edit Mode

-The examples below demonstrate how to prevent page navigation when Kendo UI Grid is in a batch, or inline edit mode.
+The following examples demonstrate how to prevent page navigation when Kendo UI Grid is in a batch, or inline edit mode.

 ## Batch Edit Mode